Canon PowerShot SD1000 Review

 Having previously used cameras with LCDs that were so reflective that I could see myself more clearly than the subject I was attempting to record, I found that the 2.5-inch panel on the SD1000 was a joy to use.

-It is not ideal, and there were occasions when I had to fight to frame a picture in strong sunshine or revert to the small (and difficult to use) optical viewfinder, but it is far better than other cameras when it comes to maintaining clarity in bright light.
+It is not ideal, and there were occasions when I had to fight to frame a picture in solid sunshine or revert to the small (and difficult to use) optical viewfinder.
+Still, it is far better than other cameras for maintaining clarity in bright light.

-This enhanced usefulness is most likely attributable to Canon’s new PureColor LCD and its multi-level coating.
+This enhanced usefulness is most likely attributable to Canon’s new PureColor LCD and multi-level coating.
 This coating is intended to minimize glare and “resist scratches, smudges, and fingerprints,” respectively.
-Taking the camera out of my jacket pocket was enough to leave fingerprints on the LCD, thus this solution is not a foolproof method for keeping the screen clean.
+Unfortunately, taking the camera out of my jacket pocket was enough to leave fingerprints on the LCD.
+Thus this solution is not a foolproof method for keeping the screen clean.

-Even when photographing in the pitch-black void under my desk, the LCD display operated admirably, immediately gaining ground and bringing the image back into view.
-When the gain is applied, the image on the LCD becomes slightly noisier, as is typical; nonetheless, it displayed less grain than the majority of other displays.
+Even when photographing in the pitch-black void under my desk, the LCD operated admirably, immediately gaining ground and bringing the image back into view.
+Of course, when the gain is applied, the image on the LCD becomes slightly noisier, as is typical; nonetheless, it displayed less grain than most other displays.

 The SD1000’s many display settings allow for the presentation of comprehensive shooting information on-screen.
-Additionally, a grid overlay and a guide for the 3:2 aspect ratio are also accessible when the camera is in record mode.
+In addition, a grid overlay and a guide for the 3:2 aspect ratio are also accessible when the camera is in record mode.

-In playback mode, the information display is accompanied by a histogram at all times.
+In playback mode, the information display is always accompanied by a histogram.
 (In the part on shooting, I go into greater detail about the benefits of having different display options.)

 Performance

-Despite the fact that the power button is practically flush with the top of the camera, it was easy to discover by touch.
-As a result, the small camera was powered up and ready to go in virtually no time at all.
+Even though the power button was practically flush with the camera’s top, it was quickly to touch, and I promptly discovered that the camera was powered up and ready to go in virtually no time.

-The speed of the camera was consistent from shot to shot; even while I was using the flash, I didn’t have to wait an excessive amount of time to take the next image, and there wasn’t any latency between hitting the shutter button and the camera taking the picture.
+The camera speed was consistent from shot to shot; even while I was using the flash, I didn’t have to wait an excessive amount of time to take the following image, and there wasn’t any latency between hitting the shutter button and the camera taking the picture.
 In addition to that, the continuous shooting pace was decent.

-The SD1000, much like the majority of cameras in its class, provides a focal range that is somewhere in the middle with its three times optical zoom lens.
-On the other hand, the small zoom lever operated the lens smoothly and quite quickly over its whole 35-105mm focal range.
+The SD1000, much like most cameras in its class, provides a focal range that is somewhere in the middle with its three times optical zoom lens.
+But on the other hand, the small zoom lever operated the lens smoothly and quickly over its whole 35-105mm focal range.

-You won’t be able to capture extremely expansive landscapes with this focal range unless you use the camera’s stitch-assist feature to put together a panorama.
-Additionally, due to the SD1000’s limited telephoto reach of 105mm, you won’t be able to photograph objects or situations that are far away (35mm-equivalent).
-But for general photography, I found that the three-times optical zoom was sufficient.
+You won’t be able to capture highly expansive landscapes with this focal range unless you use the camera’s stitch-assist feature to create a panorama.
+Additionally, due to the SD1000’s limited telephoto reach of 105mm, you won’t be able to photograph objects or situations that are far away (35mm equivalent).
+But I found that the three-times optical zoom was sufficient for general photography.

 When utilizing the LCD, the SD1000 has a CIPA rating of roughly 210 shots on a fully charged battery.
-The SD1000 is powered by a small rechargeable lithium battery, and the battery may be recharged.
-Because I don’t spend a significant amount of time studying photographs in-camera other than to verify exposure and focus, I was unable to take more than the about 210 shots that were predicted to be possible on a single charge of the battery.
+A small rechargeable lithium battery powers the SD1000, and the battery may be recharged.
+Because I don’t spend a significant amount of time studying photographs in-camera other than to verify exposure and focus, I could not take more than 210 shots that were predicted to be possible on a single charge of the battery.

 Your experience may be different from mine because it depends on how you typically listen to music.
-This standard battery life shouldn’t be a problem as long as you don’t anticipate firing more than a couple of hundred times between charges unless you really want to push it.
+However, this standard battery life shouldn’t be a problem if you don’t anticipate firing more than a couple of hundred times between charges unless you want to push it.

-A little camera will inevitably have a miniature flash attached to it.
-When set to Macro, the SD1000’s flash dimmed down beautifully, but when set to wide-angle, it was clear that it did not have the power to reach more than 12 feet.
-When set to telephoto, the light output is barely adequate for excellent exposures at a distance of six feet.
+A little camera will inevitably have a small flash attached to it.
+When set to Macro, the SD1000’s moment dimmed down beautifully, but when put to wide-angle, it was clear that it did not have the power to reach more than 12 feet.
+Likewise, when set to telephoto, the light output is barely adequate for excellent exposures at a distance of six feet.

-Note that this is the case when the camera is set to ISO 100; when set to Auto ISO, the SD1000 is able to get satisfactory exposures at 11 feet when using the wide-angle lens and 6.6 feet when using the telephoto lens with just a minor increase in ISO, as specified by Canon (ISO 250 and 200 respectively).
-When photographs were taken using a wide-angle lens, we noted that the flash was less noticeable around the image’s edges.
+Note that this is the case when the camera is set to ISO 100; when set to Auto ISO, the SD1000 can get satisfactory exposures at 11 feet when using the wide-angle lens and 6.6 feet when using the telephoto lens with just a minor increase in ISO, as specified by Canon (ISO 250 and 200 respectively).
+In addition, when photographs were taken using a wide-angle lens, we noted that the flash was less noticeable around the image’s edges.

-The automated face identification feature of the camera, which can be engaged from within the camera’s system menu, performed rather well.
-It was both quicker and more accurate than the competition, which was notably noticeable when dealing with many people.
+The automated face identification feature of the camera, which can be engaged from within the camera’s system menu, performed relatively well.
+It was quicker and more accurate than the competition, which was notably noticeable when dealing with many people.

 Autofocus

-Autofocus was generally quick and accurate when the camera’s 9-point AiAF was turned on; however, on occasion, I turned it off because having a single (centered) focus point enabled me to have better control when I wanted the focus frame to be centered.
+Autofocus was generally quick and accurate when the camera’s 9-point AiAF was turned on; however, on occasion, I turned it off because having a single (centered) focus point gave me better control when I wanted the focus frame to be centered.
 Autofocus was generally quick and accurate when the camera’s 9-point AiAF was turned on.

-If that wasn’t the case, I’d have to recompose whenever the AiAF focal points, which are represented by green boxes with outlines, weren’t in the precise location that I want for them to be in (focusing on the grasses surrounding a flower rather than on the flower, for example).
-However, owing to the amber AF assist lights, focusing was not too difficult even when there was not a lot of light.
+If that weren’t the case, I’d have to recompose whenever the AiAF focal points, which are represented by green boxes with outlines, weren’t in the precise location that I want them to be in (focusing on the grasses surrounding a flower rather than on the flower, for example).
+However, focusing was not too tricky due to the amber AF assist lights, even with little light.

-As I had anticipated, I was satisfied with the majority of the test shots I took.
-The SD1000’s metering options (evaluative, center, and spot) all did a good job producing well-balanced exposures under a variety of lighting conditions, with the exception of a few daffodils that were shot in bright sunlight and came out with an excessive amount of exposure.
+As anticipated, I was satisfied with most of the test shots I took.
+The SD1000’s metering options (evaluative, center, and spot) all did a good job producing well-balanced exposures under various lighting conditions, except for a few daffodils that were shot in bright sunlight and came out with an excessive amount of exposure.
 These daffodils were overexposed.
-The visuals were crisp, and the colors were portrayed with a high level of detail.
+The visuals were crisp, and the colors were portrayed with great detail.

 Shooting

 Using the SD1000 was a lot of fun to shoot with.
-Due to the fact that the camera is so easy to carry about, I found myself snapping photographs that I normally wouldn’t have ever considered recording.
-I didn’t roll my eyes at the prospect of taking a camera on a walk through a local park; instead, I gleefully tucked the camera into the pocket of my jacket so that I could travel to the local park.
+Because the camera is so easy to carry, I found myself snapping photographs I usually wouldn’t have ever considered recording.
+For example, I didn’t roll my eyes at the prospect of taking a camera on a walk through a local park; instead, I gleefully tucked the camera into my pocket to travel to the local park.

 As soon as I got there, I put it on a lanyard and hung it around my neck so that all I had to do to take a picture was bring the camera up to my face and press the shutter button.
 I always kept the camera on the table in the dining room so that I could quickly grab it and head outdoors to take pictures of spring flowers whenever the mood (or the light) struck me.

-I carried it about with me in my handbag, and when I went to a get-together with some friends, it was a big hit.
-Carrying the Canon SD1000 never once felt like a chore to me in any way, shape, or form.
+I carried it in my handbag, and it was a big hit when I went to a get-together with some friends.
+Holding the Canon SD1000 never once felt like a chore to me in any way, shape, or form.

-Obviously, there were moments when I wished I had a digital single-lens reflex camera (SLR) for speed and control, as well as a long telephoto lens so that I could take pictures of flying birds.
-However, when I just wanted to take some photos for fun, I didn’t miss having manual controls.
-The Canon SD1000 was typically fast enough for the majority of scenarios, and it has enough functionality to provide for some degree of control.
+There were moments when I wished I had a digital single-lens reflex camera (SLR) for speed and control and a long telephoto lens to take pictures of flying birds.
+However, I didn’t miss having manual controls when I just wanted to take some photos for fun.
+The Canon SD1000 was typically fast enough for most scenarios and had enough functionality to provide some degree of control.

-In most cases, I maintained the SD1000 in the “Camera Manual” mode so that I could make use of all of the camera’s features (only a minimal number of features are available in Auto mode).
-By focusing primarily on exposure compensation, ISO, and white balance, I was able to fulfill the photographic instinct to alter settings in accordance with the subject and the conditions under which the shot was taken.
+In most cases, I maintained the SD1000 in the “Camera Manual” mode to use all of the camera’s features (only a few features are available in Auto mode).
+By focusing primarily on exposure compensation, ISO, and white balance, I fulfilled the photographic instinct to alter settings according to the subject and the conditions under which the shot was taken.

-When I activated the grid overlay, it made it easier for me to maintain equal horizons, and I was ecstatic to discover that the aperture and shutter speed would be shown whenever I held the shutter button halfway.
-Because of the simplicity with which I could access information regarding the shutter speed, I was able to determine whether or not it was necessary for me to either use the flash, boost the ISO, use a tripod, or simply forget about taking the image.
+When I activated the grid overlay, it made it easier to maintain equal horizons.
+I was ecstatic to discover that the aperture and shutter speed would be shown whenever I held the shutter button halfway.
+Furthermore, because of the simplicity with which I could access information regarding the shutter speed, I could determine whether or not it was necessary to use the flash, boost the ISO, use a tripod, or forget about taking the image.

-Despite the fact that the SD1000 has an ISO of 1600, the degree of noise was unacceptable in my opinion.
+Even though the SD1000 has an ISO of 1600, the noise was unacceptable, in my opinion.
 In most cases, I maintained it at an ISO setting of 800 or below.
-When determining exposure after the photo was taken, the complete information panel in playback, which includes a histogram, was another resource that proved to be very helpful.
+When determining exposure after the photo was taken, the complete information panel in playback, including a histogram, was another resource that proved very helpful.

-I had a lot of fun using the Canon SD1000, despite the annoyances that were mentioned earlier, such as the fact that it was difficult to use the Four-way controller and that the ISO menu would automatically turn off after a short amount of time.
-I made effective use of the Function button, which provided a direct connection to many of the settings that I needed to change the most frequently.
+Despite the annoyances mentioned earlier, I had a lot of fun using the Canon SD1000, such as the fact that it was difficult to use the Four-way controller and that the ISO menu would automatically turn off after a short amount of time.
+I effectively used the Function button, which provided a direct connection to many of the settings I needed to change the most frequently.
 Even though it has several flaws, the system serves its purpose well when modifications are called for.

 Quality of the Image

-The vast majority of consumer digital cameras create colors that are more highly saturated (that is, more strong) than those seen in the things they photograph.
-This is due to the fact that the majority of people want their colors to be more vibrant than life.
-The Canon PowerShot SD1000 has a tendency to oversaturate strong red tones, as well as a few blues and greens to a little lesser extent, but the end results are still fairly pleasant.
+Most consumer digital cameras create colors that are more highly saturated (more potent) than those seen in the things they photograph.
+Most people want their colors to be more vibrant than life.
+For example, the Canon PowerShot SD1000 tends to oversaturate solid red tones and a few blues and greens to a lesser extent, but the results are still fairly pleasant.

-When applied to Caucasian skin tones, oversaturation presents the greatest challenge since it is quite simple for certain “memory colors” to be interpreted as being excessively vivid, excessively pink, excessively yellow, and so on.
-In this instance, the SD1000 did depict skin tones on the somewhat warmer side in the majority of instances; nonetheless, many customers find slightly warmer skin tones more pleasant than cooler ones.
+When applied to Caucasian skin tones, oversaturation presents the most significant challenge since it is pretty simple for specific “memory colors” to be interpreted as excessively vivid, excessively pink, overly yellow, and so on.
+In this instance, the SD1000 did depict skin tones on the somewhat warmer side in most cases; nonetheless, many customers find slightly warmer skin tones more pleasant than cooler ones.

 Lighting that is incandescent used inside

-The Auto white balance setting provided results that were only slightly warmer than neutral when used inside with incandescent illumination; however, the Manual and Incandescent selections yielded results that were more accurate.
-I decided to use the more realistic Manual option rather than the Incandescent one since the Incandescent one had a trace of a pink hue.
+The Auto white balance setting provided results that were only slightly warmer than neutral when used inside with incandescent illumination; however, the Manual and Incandescent selections yielded more accurate results.
+Therefore, I decided to use the more realistic Manual option rather than the Incandescent one since the Incandescent one had a trace of a pink hue.

 Here, the Canon SD1000 demanded an average level of exposure adjustment, which came in at +1.0 EV.
-Even though there is a very small warm cast, the overall color quality is great when the white balance is adjusted to Manual.
+Even though there is a tiny warm cast, the overall color quality is excellent when the white balance is adjusted to Manual.
 There are no obvious hints of purple in the blue blossoms.
-(Many digital cameras render these blossoms with a dark, purple color; hence, the SD1000 fared exceptionally well in this regard.)
+(Many digital cameras render these blossoms dark purple; hence, the SD1000 fared exceptionally well in this regard.)

-This photo was lit using a combination of 60 and 100-watt incandescent household bulbs, which is a rather yellow light source but a very common one in regular residential settings here in the United States.
+This photo was lit using a combination of 60 and 100-watt incandescent household bulbs, a somewhat yellow light source but very common in traditional residential settings in the United States.
 Our test lighting consisted of these bulbs.

-The Canon PowerShot SD1000 performed rather well in natural settings, with the only noticeable issue being a minor overexposure in the outdoor wide image.
+The Canon PowerShot SD1000 performed poorly well in natural settings, with the only noticeable issue being a minor overexposure in wide outdoor wide images.
 On the portrait, the camera required a more modest quantity of positive exposure correction than is often necessary.
-Even while the white garment has a predominantly white appearance, there are a few spots on it where it is not completely blown out.
+Even while the white garment has a predominantly white appearance, there are a few spots where it is not completely blown out.
 Impressive.

-The camera’s contrast adjustment performed a fairly decent job of taming the exposure without significantly impacting the color, despite the fact that the default contrast is on the higher end of the spectrum.
-The SD1000 was able to capture decent color when used outside, without producing an excessively strong warm cast.
+The camera’s contrast adjustment performed a relatively decent job of taming the exposure without significantly impacting the color, even though default contrast was on the higher end of the spectrum.
+In addition, the SD1000 captured decent color when used outside without producing a solid warm cast.
 In general, they are rather satisfactory outcomes.

 Resolution